decentraland/gltf-validator-ts/SECURITY.md

 For non-security issues, please use the regular GitHub issue tracker.

-Thank you for helping keep the Enhanced GLTF Validator secure!
+Thank you for helping keep GLTF Validator (TypeScript) secure!